G4l43r/lpthw-cn/ex0.rst

 This exercise has no code.
 It is simply the exercise you complete in order to get your computer setup to run Python.
 You should follow these instructions as exactly as possible.
-For example, Mac OSX computers already have Python 2, so don't install Python 3 (or any Python).
+For example, Mac OSX computers already have Python 2, so do not install Python 3 (or any Python).

 Mac OSX